 - B. Anything except regular food!

 - C. A slice of chocolate cake — something specific that you like and eat once in a while.

 Mostly A’s: Yes, you are physically hungry.
 (Yep, go ahead with the food!)
 Your body is dropping actual physical cues (grumbling stomach, low concentration, etc.), demonstrating it needs fuel.
 “Physical hunger is persistent until satisfied by the intake of real food that generates hormonal messages to the brain,” says Dr. Barry Sears, author of “Zone Diet” books.
 A meal with balanced amounts of protein and complex carbohydrates is your best option.
 A quick snack like candy or chocolate might work, too, but the hunger will keep coming back until you consume some real food.

 Mostly C’s: You are not hungry at all — just overwhelmed by emotions.
-Michelle May, author of “Eat What You Love, Love What You Eat,” says: “Any emotion, including those we perceive as pleasant such as joy and those we perceive as unpleasant such as loneliness or stress, can trigger the desire to eat.
+Dr. Michelle May, author of “Eat What You Love, Love What You Eat: How to Break Your Eat-Repent-Repeat Cycle,” says: “Any emotion, including those we perceive as pleasant such as joy and those we perceive as unpleasant such as loneliness or stress, can trigger the desire to eat.
 This urge to eat should not be confused with hunger.”
 Being aware of these nonhunger eating triggers can help you avoid overeating.
 Instead of attacking food, look for other constructive ways to calm yourself down, like call up a friend or take deep breaths.
 Same goes for overly positive emotions — no ice-cream to reward an A+!